PoPETsMonetor/README/README.md

 If you intent to re-use this code or to modify it, please read paper's section regarding efforts to preserve users privacy.

-## mt_stats_scripts

-Contains a few scripts used to parse/plot the data collection performed on the live Tor network.
+In this repo, you will also find in /mt_scripts a few scripts used to parse/plot the data collection performed on the live Tor network.

 ## shadow

 Contains a fork of Rob Jansen's Shadow simulation tool with new plot code dedicated to the payment channels developped in monetor-0.3.2.10

+Installation and usage logic is unchanged regarding the original tool.

 ## shadow-plugin-tor

 Contains a fork of Rob Jansen's shadow plugin with new parse tools dedicated to our payment channel logs developped in monetor-0.3.2.10

+Installation and usage is unchanged regarding the original tool.
+We add a few more capabilities to generation, processing and plotting, yet the logic is unchanged.

 # Performing a moneTor simulation